gameoflord012/ANTs1/CleanCodeConventions.md

 Methods should have verb or verb phrase names like `postPayment`, `deletePage`, or `save`. **Accessors**, **mutators**, and **predicates** should be named for their value and prefixed with `get`, `set`, and `is`.

 ## Pick One Word per Concept
-For instance, it’s confusing to have fetch, retrieve, and get as equivalent methods of different classes.
+For instance, it’s confusing to have `fetch`, `retrieve`, and `get` as equivalent methods of different classes.
 How do you remember which method name goes with which class

 ## Don’t Pun
 Avoid using the same word for two purposes.
 Using the same term for two different ideas is essentially a pun.